FormBucket/xander-moon/src/content/api.md

 #### Parameters

-The form may include any parameter needed to meet your data collection requirement.
+The form may include any field needed to meet your data collection requirement.

-If you wish to transmit images or other files then the form must include 'enctype="multipart/form-data"'.

-The system is designed to capture small documents and images.
-The maximum file size is 5MB with a max per request of 10MB.
-If you need to transmit larger files then please contact customer support.

 ### Delete a submission